samanxsy/zurich-cloud-hackathon/README.md

-# Zurich Cloud Hackathon -- FINALIST PROJECT - JULY 2023
+# Zurich Cloud Hackathon - FINALIST PROJECT - JUNE 2023
 **Zurich cloud hackathon, Powered by NUWE**
 This project was created for the Zurich Cloud Hackathon pre-selection phase and made it to the on-site final in Barcelona.